Westerns of 1969: Still in the Saddle Film Series

 Sunday | Mar 15 | 2:00 pm

-Directed by Burt Kennedy and starring Robert Mitchum, Angie Dickinson, Robert Walker, Jr., and David Carradine, is a hard-riding, rugged gun-slinging adventure that’s one of the boldest and most fascinating tales of outcasts, outlaws and lawmen ever filmed.
+This movie, directed by Burt Kennedy and starring Robert Mitchum, Angie Dickinson, Robert Walker, Jr., and David Carradine, is a hard-riding, rugged gun-slinging adventure that’s one of the boldest and most fascinating tales of outcasts, outlaws and lawmen ever filmed.
 Mitchum is an aging but tough-as-nails lawman that meets up with Young Billy Young (Robert Walker), a fast-draw outlaw on the run after a deadly robbery.
 Discovering that they have a common enemy, the two men join forces.
 But it’s a partnership that explodes when the lawmen discover a secret that initiates a barroom brawl… and ends in a six-gun shoot-out that practically rips two towns apart!

 Rating: G